Working across time zones can mean being up at 3 a.m. It’s worth it for some travelers.

 The appeal to ‘work from anywhere’

 Remote-work programs as far away as Estonia and Georgia have been attracting Americans who have been itching to travel again.
 Both nations are not allowing Americans to enter as tourists, but they are permitting those who want to visit on a long-term visa.
-Closer, more tropical locations like Barbados and Jamaica, are offering similar setups.
+Closer, more tropical locations like Barbados and Jamaica are offering similar setups.

 Shan and her partner have been in Australia since February, when they went to visit family.
 In April, when coronavirus cases were mounting in the United States, “I just said it’s not a good idea to go back right now, safety-wise,” Shan says.
 They are now living with her partner’s family and visiting friends outside Sydney when they can.